lm695/site/pages/artic/artic_ebov-seq-sop-1.0.0.md

 author: Luke Meredith
 ---

-## Overview:
+{% include callout.html
+type='default'
-The following protocol is adapted from the methods of [Quick et al. (2017) *Nature Protocols* **12:** 1261–1276 doi:10.1038/nprot.2017.066](http://doi.org/10.1038/nprot.2017.066) and covers primers, amplicon preparation and clean-up, then uses a single-tube protocol to barcode and adaptor ligate the library, before running minION.
+content='**Overview:** The following protocol is adapted from the methods of [Quick et al. (2017) *Nature Protocols* **12:** 1261–1276 doi:10.1038/nprot.2017.066](http://doi.org/10.1038/nprot.2017.066) and covers primers, amplicon preparation and clean-up, then uses a single-tube protocol to barcode and adaptor ligate the library, before running minION.'
+%}

+## Preparation

-### Equipment required:
+#### Equipment required:

    |---:|:---
    |2| Portable nucleic acid preparation hood or equivalent